Miss World America 1978

-Miss World America 1978 was the 1st edition of the Miss World America pageant and it was held in Von Barun Civic Center in Huntsville, Alabama and was won by Debra Jean Freeze of North Carolina.
+Miss World America 1978 was the 1st edition of the Miss World America pageant and it was held in Von Barun Civic Center in Huntsville, Alabama and was won by Debra Jean "Debbie" Freeze of North Carolina.
 She was crowned by outgoing titleholder, Cindy Darlene Miller of Virginia.
 Freeze went on to represent the United States at the Miss World 1978 Pageant in London later that year.
 She finished in the Top 15 at Miss World.